pauldeen79/ExpressionFramework/README.md

 See unit tests for more examples.

 //TODO:
+- Add aggregate functions: Min, Max, First, Last, ElementAt
+- Think if we want to be able to preprocess expressions in the aggregate expression evaluator, like sorting... the filtering is now hard-coded into the AggregateExpressionEvaluatorProvider, which might be wrong.
+Can't alter it from the expression right now.
+- Check if we can refactor functions to post expressions. e.g. new FieldExpressionBuilder("FieldName").AddPostExpressions(new ToUpperExpressionBuilder());
 - Add functions: IsOfType, IsNotOfType, IsNotEmpty, IsEmpty, ConvertToInt, ConvertToDouble, ConvertToBoolean, ParseDateTime, ToString, Coalesce
 - For IsNotEmpty and IsEmpty, write it so it can be extended by type using IoC with components which has a boolean CanDetermine function, and a Determine function.
 Default implementation is last.
-- Add composite functions: Min, Max, First, Last, ElementAt
-- Check if we can refactor functions to post expressions. e.g. new FieldExpressionBuilder("FieldName").AddPostExpressions(new ToUpperExpressionBuilder());
-- Think if we want to be able to preprocess expressions, like sorting... the filtering is now hard-coded into the CompositeExpressionEvaluatorProvider, which might be wrong.
-Can't alter it from the expression right now.
 - Add SwitchExpression, which makes one of the scenarios in the integration tests a little easier.